 Non-cancerous (benign) diseases may also result from asbestos exposure.
-Although they are non-cancerous, benign asbestos diseases are still hazardous to an individual’s health and, in some cases, can lead to and be early signs of cancer.
+Benign asbestos diseases are still hazardous to an individual’s health.
+In some cases, those with non-cancerous asbestos diseases also develop cancer.

 Similar to other asbestos-related diseases, asbestosis causes the body to try to heal the scars in the lining of the lungs.
-Though this condition is not fatal, it can lead to more serious health effects such as cardiac or respiratory dysfunction and potentially failure, especially over time.
+This condition can lead to life-threatening health problems, such as cardiac or respiratory dysfunction and potential failure, especially over time.

 Pleural plaques are another type of non-cancerous disease associated with exposure to asbestos.
-These are hardened (calcified) build-ups of collagen, which is a protein naturally produced within the body.
+These are hardened (calcified) buildups of collagen, a protein naturally produced within the body.

-Pleural effusion is another non-cancerous disease caused by asbestos exposure.
-This disease is a build-up of liquid between layers of lung tissue and the outer layer of the lungs.
+Pleural effusions are buildups of liquid between layers of lung tissue and the outer layer of the lungs.

-Symptoms of these liquid build-ups are difficulty breathing, chest pain, and dry cough, but they can be alleviated by having a doctor drain the effusions from the lungs.
+Pleural effusion symptoms can be alleviated by having a doctor drain the liquid from the lungs.

 Other Non-Cancerous Asbestos Diseases